 How To Apply

-Contact Dr. David Nichols, The Kinesiology Graduate Program Coordinator at TWU, at DNichols@twu.edu, and he can send you an email with the forms you will need to apply for Graduate Admission at TWU.
+Contact Dr. David Nichols, The Kinesiology Graduate Program Coordinator at TWU, at DNichols@twu.edu, and he can send you an email with instructions on how to apply for Graduate Admission at TWU, and also send you an attachment outlining the Kinesiology Department Specific Documents we will need to receive from you (your Resume, and two professional references, etc...) in order to be accepted by our department into the M.S.
+Kinesiology/Sport Coaching program.

-Required Kinesiology Core (2 courses, 6 credit hours)
+Required Kinesiology Research Core (2 courses, 6 credit hours)

 - KINS 5023.
 Methods of Research.
 Types of research; development of research designs; procedures for collection and treatment of data; application of introductory statistics for planning research designs, analyzing data, and interpreting findings; critical analysis of research.
 Credit: Three hours.